emp-toolkit/emp-ot/README.md

 Ferret OT
 -----

 Ferret OT produces correlated OT with random choice bits (rcot).
+Extra APIs are [here](https://github.com/emp-toolkit/emp-ot/blob/master/emp-ot/ferret/ferret_cot.h).
 Our implementation provides two interface `ferretot.rcot()` and `ferretot.rcot_inplace()`.
 While the first one support filling an external array of any length, an extra memcpy is needed.
 The second option work on the provided array directly and thus avoid the memcpy.
 However, it produces a fixed number of OTs (`ferretcot->n`) for every invocation.
 The [sample code](https://github.com/emp-toolkit/emp-ot/blob/master/test/ferret.cpp#L7) is mostly self-explainable on how to use it.

 Note that the choice bit is embedded as the least bit of the `block` on the receiver's side.
 To make sure the correlation works for all bits, the least bit of Delta is 1.
 This can be viewed as an extension of the point-and-permute technique.
 See [this code](https://github.com/emp-toolkit/emp-ot/blob/master/emp-ot/ferret/ferret_cot.hpp#L211) on how ferret is used to fullfill standard `cot` interface.